-Due to China's one-child policy, many in today's generation of Chinese college students have the additional burden of knowing that they are their parents' sole opportunity to achieve a life their parents did not have.
-128 Chinese mothers and fathers consider their role as parents is to prepare their children for the future, at whatever the cost.
-129 These parents grew up with Chairman Deng Xiao Ping's ideology of economic and industrial expansion.
-Many who became wealthy during this time succeeded using unethical methods, almost always with impunity.
-130 The ethical values cultivated from that time period were then passed down to the current generation.
+prepare their child for the future, at whatever the cost.128 These parents grew up with Chairman Deng Xiao Ping's ideology of economic and industrial expansion.
+Many who became wealthy during this time succeeded using unethical methods, almost always with impunity.129 The ethical values cultivated from that time period were then passed down to the current generation.
 After witnessing the extreme cheating measures their parents took to help them with the gaokao or to get them accepted into an American university, Chinese students feel they owe it to their parents to perform well in school.
-As a result, many Chinese students regard "honesty" and "fairness" much differently whether in life, the workplace, or in an academic surrounding.
-131 Some of these views can be traced back to the cultural difference and conflicts between collectivism and individualism.132 "Collectivistic cultures [such as China] worship group goals, which are the primary consideration of every in-group member."133 Thus, for Chinese students, the "group interests dominate" and members of the group will assist one another instead of looking out for self.
-134 This is in stark contrast to the individualistic culture of the US, which focuses on individual goals and as a result the classroom can often be a competitive environment.
-135
+As a result, many Chinese students regard "honesty" and "fairness" much differently, whether in life, the workplace, or in an academic surrounding.130 Some of these views can be traced back to the cultural difference and conflicts between collectivism and individualism.131 "Collectivistic cultures [such as China] worship group goals, which are the primary consideration of every in-group member."132 Thus, for Chinese students, the "group interests dominate" and members of the group will assist one another instead of looking out for self.133 This is in stark contrast to the individualistic culture of the US, which focuses on individual goals and, as a result, the classroom can often be a competitive environment.134

 There are other significant differences in a Chinese student's approach to learning.
-In modern Chinese classrooms, students learn from memorizing textbooks, handouts, and lecture notes, before reciting the information back to the teacher.
-This educational technique, which encourages memorizing and reiterating the exact works of others, may have resulted in a concept called "learned plagiarism."
-The concept of "learned plagiarism" originates from the cultural belief that using the work of another is a sign of respect to the author.
-Once in an American
+In modern Chinese classrooms, students learn from memorizing textbooks, handouts, and lecture notes, before reciting the information back to the teacher.135 This educational technique, which encourages memorizing and reiterating the exact works of others, may have resulted in a concept called "learned plagiarism."
+The concept of "learned plagiarism" originates from the cultural belief that using the work of another is a sign of respect to the author.136 Once in an American classroom, Chinese students often do not understand that the way they learned in their home country is no longer an accepted practice here in the United States.